-Here's the thing, though.
-While that texting app may appear pretty basic on the surface, there's more going on behind-the-scenes than you may initially think.
+Your phone's built-in texting app may appear pretty basic on the surface.
+But there's more going on behind the scenes than you may initially think.
 And by having a stronger grasp of everything going on, you can be more confident about your messaging experience and understand why things do and don't work the way you'd expect.

-There are three main texting protocols that exist in 2021, and today, we're talking about all of them.
+Three main texting protocols exist in 2021, and today, we're talking about all of them.
 Let's get started!

 RCS is short for "Rich Communication Suite," and it's essentially an upgraded version of the SMS texting standard we've had since the 1980s.
 RCS looks and functions a lot like the texting you've had for years, but it throws in a few extra features to make the whole experience that much better.